crest-summit/summit-help/summit/proposals/editor/personnel/proposalTeam/totalPercentCredit.md

-Sum of credit for all Proposal Team Memebers.
+Sum of credit for all Proposal Team members.
 Must be exactly 100%.